Poppy-Team17/OurProject/README.md

 User lands this explore page.
-User can see what people posts (survey).
+User can see survey results and User can see what other users answered for that survey.
 User have a history board.
 User can create cupcakes and see which ingredients left for a cupcake.

 ![Explore Page](Pictures/ExplorePage.png)